FISCAR - Keeping the Spirit of 1950s Sports Car Racing Alive

 Justin Beckett and Tim Stamper do the same.
 Photo - JT

 Row 6 was made up of Justin Beckett and Nigel Winchester/Jonathan Cobb in Jaguar C -Type and Lotus 7 S1 respectively, with times of 1.17.646 and 1.17.777.
 Justin’s C - type is a new build but based on original spec - ie 3.4 litres, SU carbs and drum brakes all round.
 It replaces his AC Ace Bristol which he raced with us for a number of years.
 Next up, was Mark Hoble in his Morgan +4 in a time of 1.18.275 and alongside was Jonny Shears in the older +4 Flat Rad with a time of 1.18.385.
 Peter Baker was on the 8th row in his Aston Martin DB2, one of three such models in the race.
 His time was a 1.19.566.
 He shared the row with Tristan Bradfield’s Sunbeam Alpine LM just over a tenth slower on 1.19.577.
 17th on the grid was Jonathan Lupton’s ex works DB2, the famous VMF 65 with a time of 1.19.822 and alongside Jeremy Woods Triumph Italia 2000 on 1.20.967.
-On row 10, Nicole Burnside sharing with Chris Wilks in her MGA Twin Cam was on 1.21.131 and Gareth Evans in the second of the Sunbeam Alpines with a time of 1.21.608.
+On row 10, Nicola Burnside sharing with Chris Wilks in her MGA Twin Cam was on 1.21.131 and Gareth Evans in the second of the Sunbeam Alpines with a time of 1.21.608.

 The Winchester/Cobb Lotus 7 S1 leadin a blue left hand drive car - it can only be Adrian King in the Cottingham AC Ace .
 Photo - Richard Styles